relayr/azure-certificates/README.md

 ## Introduction

-This document helps create certificates for use in **pre-testing** IoT SDK's against the IoT Hub.
+This document helps create certificates for use in **pre-testing** IoT SDK's against the DPS and IoT Hub.
 In particular, the tools in this directory can be used to either setup CA Certificates (along with proof of possession) or Edge device certificates.
 This document assumes you have basic familiarity with the scenario you are setting up for as well as some knowledge of Bash.

 This directory contains a Bash script to help create **test** certificates for Azure IoT Hub's CA Certificate / proof-of-possession and/or Edge certificates.